aksfintechwork-rgb/Infinity_App/replit.md

   - **Profile Dialog**: View complete user profile information including name, login ID, email, role, and join date.
 Features loading state while fetching data and error handling for failed requests.
 Accessible from user menu.
   - **Settings Dialog**: Manage application preferences including dark mode toggle, desktop notifications, sound alerts, and auto-play video settings.
 All settings persist via localStorage and provide immediate visual feedback.
   - Clean, professional UI with loading states, error handling, and responsive design throughout.
+- **Task Assignment & Remarks**: All users can create tasks with assignments and add remarks.
+Task creators can edit assignments and remarks for their own tasks, allowing them to reassign tasks to other team members and add/update notes.
+Admins can edit assignments and remarks for any task.
+The edit dialog is accessible from the task detail view and includes form validation.
 - **Admin Tools**:
   - Credential Verification Tool to aid in troubleshooting login issues
   - Admins can view all tasks from all team members for oversight and coordination
   - **Task Filtering by Team Member**: Admins can filter tasks to view only those related to a specific team member (tasks created by or assigned to them) using a dedicated dropdown filter.
 Includes validation to prevent invalid requests and seamless integration with existing filter buttons.
-  - **Task Assignment & Remark Editing**: Admins can edit task assignments and add/update remarks for any task.
-This allows administrators to reassign tasks to different team members and add administrative notes or instructions.
-The edit dialog is accessible from the task detail view and includes form validation.

 ## External Dependencies